fofoRS/kafka-bank-balance-stream-app/README.md

 The application have two services one is a producer which emits bank transactions periodically using the reactive message as Kafka as the broker.
-THe second service takes those events and processes them to finally aggregate by message key and publish the back balance for each customer back to kafka.
+THe second service takes those events and processes them to finally aggregate by message key and publish the bank balance for each customer back to kafka.

 ## Running the application